 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where liberite typically forms.
+Look in granite pegmatites country, the host setting where liberite typically forms.
 If you start seeing beryl, albite, lepidolite in float, you are in the right ground.
 Field specimens usually show a granular to massive habit, so train your eye for that shape before scanning the outcrop.